icpmtech/Stock-Markets-To-React-Developers/README.md

 ## Security 🛡️

-Stotra utilizes a robust and custom-built authentication system designed to ensure the security of user data and access to its services.
+StockTracker utilizes a robust and custom-built authentication system designed to ensure the security of user data and access to its services.
 Developed using TypeScript, the system incorporates features for user sign-up, login, and verification.
-To authenticate users, Stotra employs JSON Web Tokens (JWT), issuing a JWT to users upon successful login, which is then used for identity and permission verification in subsequent requests.
-As an added layer of security, Stotra integrates [Cloudflare Turnstile](https://www.cloudflare.com/products/turnstile/), a gatekeeping service that prevents unauthorized access to the platform.
+To authenticate users, StockTracker employs JSON Web Tokens (JWT), issuing a JWT to users upon successful login, which is then used for identity and permission verification in subsequent requests.
+As an added layer of security, StockTracker integrates [Cloudflare Turnstile](https://www.cloudflare.com/products/turnstile/), a gatekeeping service that prevents unauthorized access to the platform.

 ### Known Limitations